 Volvo XC40 SUV - Engines, drive & performance

 The B4 petrol is a good all-rounder, with punchy performance

 With pleasingly weighted steering, plenty of composure in corners and decent ride comfort, the Volvo XC40 should be more than capable enough to satisfy families.
-It may lack the engaging nature and steering feel of the Jaguar E-Pace and Mazda CX-5 but it's ahead of plenty of other rivals in driving terms; the DS 7 Crossback to name but one.
+It may lack the engaging nature and steering feel of the Jaguar E-Pace and Mazda CX-5 but it's ahead of plenty of other rivals in driving terms; the DS 7 to name but one.

-It’s a model you’ll happily waft around in with the minimum of fuss, and the D4 engine has plenty of power to make the XC40 feel quite spritely.
+It’s a model you’ll happily waft around in with the minimum of fuss, and both the B3 and B4 engines have plenty of power to make the XC40 feel quite spritely.
 With an automatic gearbox fitted, you're best leaving it to its own devices, especially as the odd left-for-up, right-for-down action of the shifter in manual mode is very unsatisfying.